erkghlerngm44/aniffinity/README.md

 * Try again.
 * If you get roadblocked again, just give up.
 MAL obviously hates you.

-This can be achieved via the following example.
+~~This can be achieved via the following example.~~

+**DON'T USE THIS EXAMPLE.
+I HAVE NO IDEA WHAT I WAS THINKING WHEN I WROTE THIS.
+  GIVE ME A FEW DAYS TO COME UP WITH SOMETHING BETTER.**

     # Two attempts, then give up.
 Max tries can be adjusted here.
     for _ in range(2):